heit0r/Wi-FiPasswordGenerator/README.md

 ![screenshot](https://raw.githubusercontent.com/heit0r/Wi-FiPasswordGenerator/refs/heads/master/assets/screenshot.png)

 **Wi-Fi Password Generator** is a cross-platform Python app for generating secure Wi-Fi passwords of up to 63 characters — the maximum allowed by WPA/WPA2 standards.
-It features a user-friendly GUI built with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) and can optionally generate a QR code for easy scanning and sharing.
+It features a user-friendly GUI and can optionally generate a QR code for easy scanning and sharing.

 ## Features